PSA: These Are the Best Vacation Ideas for a 2018 Getaway

 "Each morning, up to 300 multicolored balloons lift into the silent sky to see the first rays of light illuminate the valley," she wrote.
 Even if you choose not to be in the balloon itself, the visual from the ground is just as extraordinary.
 And Turkey isn't the only place you can experience this epic visual—they take place all over the world, and there's likely an experience to be had in your own backyard.
 Float above the earth to see your city in a whole new way.

 Plan a Hiking Trip

-If your idea of adventure is getting physical, make like Olivia Newton John and don your best athleisure for a hiking trip into the great unknown.
-If you're just starting out, hit up the Redwood Forest or Joshua Tree, but if you're a serious hiker, plan your trek in advance and explore some of the finest mountain scenery in the United States on the John Muir Trail.
-Spanning 211 miles, it isn't for the faint of heart, but the visual rewards every step of the way will imprint memories sure to last a lifetime.
+If your idea of adventure is getting physical, make like Olivia Newton-John and don your best athleisure for a hiking trip into the great unknown.
+If you're just starting out, hit up the Redwood Forest or Joshua Tree, but if you're a serious hiker, plan your trek and explore some of the finest mountain scenery in the United States on the John Muir Trail.
+Spanning 211 miles, it isn't for the faint of heart, but the visual rewards every step of the way will imprint memories that are sure to last a lifetime.

 Go on a Culinary Adventure

 Are you a foodie at heart?
 Then a culinary vacation will be right up your alley.
 Channel world-renowned chef Anthony Bourdain and plan your itinerary around the local cheese-makers, wineries, and farm-to-table restaurants that pride themselves on cooking cuisine reflective of the region.
 You could even go off the grid like Andrew Zimmern and taste some of the bizarre offerings—just be sure to do your research first.
 If you're in California, we recommend kick-starting your foodie adventure with the Napa Valley, renowned for its locally grown food, award-winning wines, and farm-to-fork restaurants, with a scenic road trip thrown in.